 The table below presents a disaggregation of the Company's revenue from contracts with clients by product by segment.
-Refer to Note 16 for discussion of the Company's segments.
+Refer to Note 17 for discussion of the Company's segments.
 The Company's products are defined as follows:

-- · Payments Includes discount fees, gateway fees and other related fixed transaction or service fees. - Other Includes sales of software, sales of equipment, professional services and other revenues.
+- · Payments Includes discount fees, gateway fees and other related fixed transaction or service fees. - Software and related services Includes sales of software licenses, software as a service, ongoing software maintenance and support, and other professional services related to our software offerings - Other Includes sales of equipment, non-software related professional services and other revenues.